jamiehenzy/Genome_analysis_DGE/README.md

-# DGE_analysis
-## Material for the module on performing differential gene expression analysis on RNA-seq data lives here.
-This module is part of the "Genome analysis" course at Northeastern University.
+Material for the module on differential gene expression analysis for the "Genome Analysis" course at Northeastern University lives here.